 Type of Funding

 The Margaret McNamara Memorial Fund (MMMF) awards grants to women from developing and middle-income countries to further their education and strengthen the professional and leadership skills they need to improve the lives of women and children in the developing world.
-There are 3 regional programs for AY 2019 under The Education Grants: the US and Canada Program, the South Africa Program and the Latin America Program.
+There are 3 regional programs for AY 2020 under The Education Grants: the US and Canada Program (including the Trinity Washington University Program for US citizens and permanent residents), the South Africa Program and the Latin America Program.
 These education grants are awarded to women who, upon completion of their degrees, intend to return to their countries and work to improve the lives of underserved women and children.

 The purpose of these grants is to assist women from developing countries who are pursuing their education with the aim of improving the lives of women and children in their countries.

 An MMMF grant covers only a portion of the total costs for an academic year.
 Grantees may use the grants for a range of financial needs, including research, travel, and living expenses.
-In past years, grants of up to US$15,000 have been awarded in the US/Canada program, and US$7,000 in the South Africa and Latin America programs.
+In past years, grants of up to US$15,000 have been awarded in the US/Canada program, and US$7,000 in the South Africa, Latin America and Trinity Washington programs.

-General requirements: Eligible applicants are women 25 years old and above from low-income economies, lower-middle-income economies and upper middle-income countries (see the Official Website for eligible countries) currently enrolled at an accredited academic institution when submitting application; and plan to be enrolled for a full academic term after award of the grant.
-They must not be related to a World Bank Group, International Monetary Fund or Inter-American Development Bank staff member or spouse.
+General requirements: Eligible applicants are women 25 years old and above from low-income economies, lower-middle-income economies and upper middle-income countries (except for the Trinity Washington Program).
+See the Official Website for eligible countries.
+Applicants must currently be enrolled at an accredited academic institution when submitting application; and plan to be enrolled for a full academic term after award of the grant.
+All applicants cannot be related to a World Bank Group, International Monetary Fund or Inter-American Development Bank staff member or spouse.

 South Africa: Applicants applying from eligible countries other than South Africa must already hold a study permit for South Africa.
-In addition to the general requirements, applicants must already be enrolled part time (minimum of 2 courses per semester or term) or full time at 1 of the universities listed below, and be enrolled for the following academic year (January to December or September to May) at these universities:
+In addition to the general requirements, applicants must already be enrolled part time (minimum of 2 courses per semester or term) or full time at 1 of the universities listed below, and be enrolled for at least 1 more academic term (the term between January to July 2020) at these universities:

 - University of the Witwatersrand